 Open source is the trend.
 The publication of works under licenses that permit largely free and, above all, free-of-charge use of the work is steadily increasing.
-With the Open Source field of action, we dedicate ourselves to the many facets of this topic and illuminate how open source applications break down barriers, strengthen democracy and promote commitment.
+With the Open Source field of action, we dedicated ourselves to the many facets of this topic and illuminated how open source applications break down barriers, strengthen democracy and promote commitment.

 Open source is the prototype of the open resources debate.
 Once originating in the do-it-yourself, hacker, and free software movements, the concept of open source software has since inspired other movements, such as open content, open access, and open source hardware.
 The focus is always on a strong sense of community, the democratization of resources and innovation, and the question of inclusive access.